carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .output}

-And because the names are somewhat cryptic, they could be repeated,
+Since the names are somewhat cryptic, they could be repeated,
- so we will rename the `gbks` for them to include the genome name.
+ so we will rename the `gbks` in such a way that they include the genome name.

 Copy the following script to a file named `change-names.sh` using `nano`:
 ~~~